skx/dotfiles/.emacs.d/init.md

 ### Web Utilities - Markdown

-The following snippet is useful when you're working with large markdown-files:
+The following snippet is useful when you're working with large markdown-files, although it is superceded somewhat by the inline menu which `imenu-list` provides, as noted later:

 ```lisp
     (defun markdown-index()